 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 The City of Altoona has informational links placed in the FAQ section of its City website which aims to educate property owners on methods to create and enhance backyard habitat for birds.
-The City of Altoona will create a devoted Bird City page in the near future.
+The City of Altoona is considering developing a new website in the near future.
+At that time, we will create a devoted Bird City page.

 Energy & Sustainability